semaphore-protocol/website/versioned_docs/version-V2/quick-setup.md

 Hardhat lets you write [tasks](https://hardhat.org/guides/create-task.html#creating-a-task) that automate building and deploying smart contracts and dApps.
-To create a task that deploys the `Greeters` contract, do the following.
+To create a task that deploys the `Greeters` contract, do the following:

 1. Use `yarn` to install `@zk-kit/incremental-merkle-tree` and `circomlibjs@0.0.8`: